moj-analytical-services/iceberg-evaluation/docs/README.md

 1. Bulk insert full loads
 2. Impute any deleted rows prior to additional full loads
 3. Remove duplicate data
-3. Apply [Type 2 Slowly Changing Dimension (SCD2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) to track how a row changes over time:
+3. Apply [Type 2 Slowly Changing Dimension (SCD2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) to track how a row changes over time, taking into account the possibility of multiple updates to the same key and having an update older than the most recent record:

 | id | status | updated_at | valid_from | valid_to |
 | -- | ------ | ---------- | ---------- | ------------ |